Naming Your Business

 Filing Your Assumed Name

-Download the certificate of assumed name form online or request one by mail.
+Download the Certificate of Assumed name form online or request one by mail.
 It’s a simple, one-page document.
-Complete and submit the form along with the filing fee.
-Or file online.
+Complete and submit the form along with the filing fee or file online (go to Create Online Account at https://mblsportal.sos.state.mn.us/Account/Register).
 After the Secretary of State notifies you that the filing has been accepted, you must have the certificate published for two consecutive issues in a newspaper qualified to print legal notices in the county where the registered office or principal place of business is located.

 The certificate of assumed name is valid as long as you file an annual renewal, which you can do online.
 If other information on the certificate changes, you must file an amendment with the Secretary of State within 60 days.